hoomanv/solarhijri-jsr310/README.md

-# solarhijri
+# SolarHijri
-The Solar Hijri Chronology impl for JSR-310
+A JSR-310 implementation of the Solar Hijri calendar system, also called the Solar Hejri calendar or Shamsi Hijri calendar.